 Reach out For Support

 You don’t need to bottle things up or try to be stronger than you really feel, allow yourself to feel however you are truly feeling inside.
 It is so important to your mental health when dealing with grief that you reach out to someone for support.
-Its important that you feel that you are not alone.
+Self care tips for coping with grief include knowing that you feel that you are not alone.
 Your support system can be a friend, family members, a helpline or a professional.
 Anyone you feel comfortable talking to can be of help at this time of need.

-10 Self Care Tips for How to Cope with Grief and Loss
+10 Self Care Tips for Dealing with Loss

 Here are 10 simple, self care actions you can do each day to help yourself move toward a place of healing and coping with grief and loss.

 - Rest.
 Take breaks from work or daily tasks to nap or just relax.
 Make yourself a cup of calming tea or take a relaxed walk.